 The Fort Myers-Fort Lauderdale-Miami option, recommended by the University of Miami Center for Urban Studies, was not favored primarily by residents and business interests in Naples as well as by some transportation officials.7 Differing opinions, both economic and environmentally based, between the first two options also put the Florida Department of Transportation (FDOT) at odds with its own environmental study team in regards to the final path I-75 would take to cross the peninsula.7 Political controversy also surrounded the finalization of selecting either route as the primary corridor.
 By November 1971, however, the Federal Highway Administration (FHWA) chose the Alligator Alley corridor as the preferred route Interstate 75 would use to cross the Everglades.8 The southern route parallel to the Tamiami Trail was shelved due to the strong opposition and political concerns, as well as the costs to upgrade the East-West Expressway to Interstate standards.

-The remaining 23 miles of Interstate 75 from U.S. 27 to Florida 826 (Palmetto Expressway) began construction in 1980, with a 4.1-mile section opening between Florida 818 (Griffin Road) and Florida 820 (Pines Boulevard) by August 1984.
+The remaining 23 miles of Interstate 75 from U.S. 27 to SR 826 (Palmetto Expressway) began construction in 1980, with a 4.1 mile section opening between SR 818 (Griffin Road) and SR 820 (Pines Boulevard) by August 1984.
 The freeway was completed in Broward and Miami Dade counties by October 1986.

 When I-75 was completed in Southeast Florida, the eight lane freeway opened up largely uninhabited farmland for development.
 Through the 1990s, the cities of Miramar, Pembroke Pines and Weston saw enormous population increase with the growth concentrated along the I-75 corridor.
 Between 1990 and 2000 the city of Pembroke Pines alone grew at a rate of 210 percent, from 65,452 to 137,427 residents.
 Traffic volumes have steadily increased along this stretch of Interstate 75, with traffic counts being as high as 163,084 between the Palmetto Expressway and Miramar Parkway (Exits 7AB).10

-Express Lanes are being constructed along 19 miles of Interstate 75 in Broward11 and Miami-Dade12 counties between Florida 826 (Palmetto Expressway) and the I-595/Florida 869 Toll exchange.
-When complete in late 2018, the $780 million projects will add over 30 miles of tolled managed lanes with limited access points at key locations throughout the entire length.
+Express Lanes were constructed along 19 miles of Interstate 75 in Broward11 and Miami-Dade12 counties between SR 826 (Palmetto Expressway) and the I-595/SR 869 exchange.
+Completed by April 2018, the $780 million projects added over 30 miles of managed lanes with limited access points at key locations throughout the entire length.

 State Road 93 and 93A